anmolmathias/dotfiles/README.md

 # dotfiles

-distro-agnostic configurations for production tools on GNU/Linux, compatible for Wayland Arch
+distro-agnostic configurations for production tools on GNU/Linux, compatible for a Wayland-based installation.

+Current color scheme is Gruvbox Light Medium and primary fonts being Inter and Iosevka.
+Undergoing transition from xorg to wayland.

 ## Dependencies
 - **bash** — Shell.